Not long ago, someone asked when we should start feeding the bees. The answer given was another question – What are your goals?

 Much of what we do with our bees involves looking forward.
 Last year I wrote a piece on when we should start the push towards building them up for purposes of capturing the nectar flow.
-I’ll bump that article to the top at a later date when it’s more relevant.
-Today, though, I’d like to think through another planning exercise for the beekeeper wanting to make strong splits from overwintered colonies.
+Today, I’d like to think through another planning exercise for the beekeeper wanting to make strong splits from overwintered colonies.

 I like bee math!